Utilizing Language-Image Pretraining for Efficient and Robust Bilingual Word Alignment: Experiments

-\paragraph{Effectiveness of image-based fingerprints} We investigate the effect of fingerprints on the final translation performance.
-Fig.~\ref{fig:ablation_init} compares variants of \ours{} using different initial mapping methods, namely random matching (red), clip-text embeddings (olive), substring matching (green), and image-based fingerprints (ours, dark blue).
-We also report the scores in Table~\ref{tab:wiki@1}. \ours{} models with fingerprints are shown to perform the best among variants across all pairs, especially when two languages are highly dissimilar (En$\rightarrow$\{Ko, Ru\}).
+Fig.~\ref{fig:ablation_init} shows the effect of fingerprints on translation performance.
+We compare variants of \ours{} using various initial mapping methods: random matching (red), clip-text embeddings (olive), substring matching (green), and image-based fingerprints (ours, dark blue).
+The evaluation scores can be found in Table~\ref{tab:wiki@1}.
+Fingerprint-based \ours{}s are the best among variants across all pairs.